Fire TV Black Friday deals now live at Amazon from $20 - 9to5Toys

-Amazon has now rolled out Black Friday pricing on its line of Fire TV streaming media players with deals starting at $19.99.
+Amazon has now rolled out Cyber Monday pricing on its line of Fire TV streaming media players with deals starting at $19.99.
 Free shipping is available for Prime members or in orders over $25.
 Our top pick is the Fire TV Stick 4K for $24.99, which is down from the usual $50 price tag and a match of the best price we’ve tracked to date.
 Amazon’s 4K-enabled Fire TV Stick delivers access to all of your favorite streaming services, including Netflix, Hulu, Disney+, and more.
 It also features the latest Alexa remote that lets you control smart home devices and your TV’s volume functionality.
 Rated 4.5/5 stars.
-If you’re fine skipping the 4K features here, drop down to the standard 1080p model at $19.99 (Reg. $40), which was one of our top picks for Black Friday.
-Hit the jump for even more Fire TV Black Friday deals.
+If you’re fine skipping the 4K features here, drop down to the standard 1080p model at $19.99 (Reg. $40),.
+Hit the jump for even more Fire TV Cyber Monday deals.

-Amazon’s latest Fire TV Cube is also getting a Black Friday discount to $89.99.
+Amazon’s latest Fire TV Cube is also getting a Cyber Monday discount to $89.99.
 It typically sells for $120 with today’s deal marking a new Amazon all-time low.
 The second-generation model improves on some hiccups found on the original, while still delivering streaming services and full Alexa control over your home theater system.
 Rated 4.1/5 stars.

 For those looking for an all-in-one solution, consider reaching for Insignia’s smart TVs with Fire OS baked right in.
 The 24-inch 720p model is currently just $99.99, which is up to 33% off the regular going rate.
 Additional sizes make this Fire TV Black Friday deal all the more intriguing and ideal for your bedroom, den, or kid’s play area.
 Includes three HDMI inputs and rated 4.2/5 stars.
 Upgrade to the 32-inch 720p Toshiba model with Fire OS for $119.99 (Reg. $150), which is another Amazon all-time low as well.